Estimated Read Time: 9 minutes

 - Credit Score

 Like an initial business plan, treat your loan application in the same way.
 Write a plan for exactly how much money you need and exactly what uses to which the money will be put.
 Alongside this, be sure to explain how these improvements will result in added revenue and growth.
-In addition, though the bank will determine the conditions of the loan, anticipate the length it will take you to pay off the principle.
+In addition, though the bank will determine the conditions of the loan, anticipate the length it will take you to pay off the principal.

 Once you have your finances and documents in order the hard part is done.
 Now you’ll start shopping for potential lenders.